jvspeed74/Python-Workshop/assignment04/cipher/cipher.README.md

 - `utils.py`: Contains miscellaneous function tools.
 - `main.py`: Contains the main script which serves the main purposes.

+The "cipher" directory is a namespace package; therefore, a file **moved** outside of the directory will not work as expected.
+The only file that needs to be ran is `main.py`.

 The Cipher module serves two main purposes:

 1. **Passage Manager**: Stores passages along with their titles and provides a method to display available passages.